prabesh-mah/Swagger-Note-API-Postman/README.md

 <img src="screenshot\jmeter-sample.png" alt="JMeter File" style="max-width:100%;">

 ## Execution Video
-As of now, the execution video simulates only one user to reduce recording time.
+For demonstration purposes, the execution video currently simulates only one user to reduce recording time.
+The execution video for simulating multiple users will soon be uploaded along with the report file.
 [Video](https://drive.proton.me/urls/5WNX9TF054#DCY66Jnf41Jv)